daniel-xyz/go-migrate-cli/README.md

 }
 ```

-4. Start it, e.g. with `go run cmd/migration/main.go`, depending on your individual folder strucutre
+4. Start it, e.g. with `go run cmd/migration/main.go`, depending on your individual folder structure
 5. May the CLI be with you 😎

 ### Be warned